- Why Import Reference Notes?

 - Editing Reference Notes You've Imported

-If you find yourself adding the same Reference Notes to multiple projects, we recommend setting up a project template and then adding your commonly used Reference Notes to that template.
+If you find yourself adding the same Reference Notes or site amenities to multiple projects, we recommend setting up a project template and then adding your commonly used Reference Notes and amenities to that template.
 You can then import them into a new project from that template.
 This practice can save you immeasurable amounts of time, considering all the data you need to fill out for each Reference Note you create.
-With templates, you only need to add and configure your Reference Notes once, then import them – along with all attached data – into the present project.
+With templates, you only need to add and configure your Reference Notes and amenities once, then import them – along with all attached data – into the present project.

 The steps outlined on this page also apply to importing Reference Notes from regular Land F/X projects.
 However, we recommend setting up and importing from a template – mainly because templates are set up to be read-only.
 This means you can rest assured that the data in your templates hasn't changed when you import your Reference Notes into a project.